 Through Marine insurance shipowners and other transporters can claim cover for damages in case of a mishap.
-Sometimes, despite following all safety regulations, losses or damage arising from consignments or the ship itself.
+Sometimes, despite following all safety regulations, losses or damage arise from consignments or the ship itself.
 Along with natural hazards like sea perils, which have the potential to impact the cargo and vessel, there are other incidents that could also cause a major financial loss to the transporter.
 For instance, piracy and hostile shootouts are prevalent when it involves water transportation, and therefore, to avoid any such loss or damage, it is in the interest of the transporter to buy marine insurance.

 Features of a marine insurance policy –